jcooper036/garrycoin/README.md

 Development Process
 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+The `main` branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Tags](https://github.com/garrycoin-project/garrycoin/tags) are created regularly to indicate new official, stable release versions of Garrycoin Core.